emilianodelia/emilianodelia/README.md

-- 👋 Hi, I’m Emiliano and I was born in Caracas, Venezuela in 1998
+- 👋 Born in Caracas (Venezuela) in 1998

-- 👀 Recently graduatued from my Master's Degree in Big Data & Business Analytics (IE Business School)
+- 👀 Got my Master's Degree in Big Data & Business Analytics in July of 2022 from IE Business School (Madrid)

-- 🌱 My favorite tool for data manipulation is the Pandas package available in Python

-- 🌱 I know my way around data visualization libraries such as Matplotlib and Seaborn and Business Inteligence software such as Tableau and PowerBI

-- 🌱 Familiar with predictive data analysis using scikit-learn and to other machine learning concepts such as supervised and unsupervised learning, putting together preprocessing steps for data preparation and integrating everything into a seamless train-predict-evaluate cycle using Pipelines

-- 🧠 I'm currently looking for Data Analyst Roles all around the EU, in case my profile and projects catch your eye don't hesitate to contact me
+- 🧠 Since October of 2022 I'm working as full-time Data Analyst, in the medical research branch of HM Hospitales (Madrid), the foremost private hospital group nationwide, encompassing 48 healthcare centers.
+In this capacity, I am responsible for providing invaluable support in data analysis, data engineering, and interpretation for various research initiatives

+- 🎯 In my day-to-day work, I predominantly code in Python (Pandas) to clean and pre-process data and utilize SQL to extract data from our vast network of hospitals

 - 📫 How to reach me: emilianodeliacerchi@gmail.com